Questions and Answers

 What is CEPEC and what would it be use it for?

 CEPEC is an acronym for the California Equestrian Park and Event Center - a non-profit California corporation formed to create a world class, equestrian sports complex for use by equestrians and the general public.
 Having CEPEC privately owned and managed will allow it remain functional and maintained even in difficult economic times.
-CEPEC will be used for recreation, education, entertainment, events, competitions, and historical and open space preservation.
+CEPEC will be used for recreation, education, entertainment, events, competitions, and historic artifacts and open space preservation.

 Why was CEPEC chosen for its name?

 The CEPEC name was chosen to describe the primary functions of the facility which are for recreation, equestrian events, as well as a center for other venues such as education, equine art, and historical preservation and display.
 The name approved by participants in a county wide survey

 Where will it be and why was the location chosen?

 The Southern area of Sonoma County was chosen after several months of investigation and interviews.
-The original site selected was in the Roblar Valley but was eliminated due to excessive cost of threatened species mitigation and land.
+The original site for CEPEC was in the Roblar Valley but was eliminated due to excessive cost of threatened species mitigation and land.
 CEPEC has submitted a proposal to acquire a site in Sonoma Valley adjacent to Highway 12 near Glen Ellen.

 Every effort will be made to schedule major CEPEC events to not conflict with major regional events in the vicinity (like NASCAR).
 Participants will be requested to arrive and exit the CEPEC facility at times that will minimize traffic.
 Since most shows at CEPEC will be hosted on the week-ends, the effect on commuter traffic should be minimal.
 However, event participants will be requested to arrive at and exit the CEPEC facility during non-computer hours.